ytmytm/plus4-tcbm2sd/README.md

 If it's a right-angle one then the next cartridge is positioned normally with label on the top.

 If it's a straight one, then the next cartridge label must point towards computer (so that you can see it).

+This is purely theoretical as I couldn't find any source of supply that would sell edge connectors with 2.00mm pitch.

 Thanks to the improved PLA equations only 8 actually used I/O addresses are used at a time.